 While legal challenges are common for many large businesses, a good acquisition candidate is one that isn’t dealing with a level of litigation that exceeds what is reasonable and normal for its industry and size.

 In fact, sometimes an M&A transaction is used to thwart or reduce pending litigation.
 Johnson & Johnson continues to endure hundreds of thousands of lawsuits against its various products, and its recent decision to split into two companies will enable the company to divvy up legal liabilities, according to legal news website Legal Examiner.

 Status of Financial Statements

-A good acquisition target has clean, organized financial statements.
+Clean and organized financial statements are often a characteristic of a good acquisition targe.
 This makes it easier for the acquiring company and its advisors to perform proper due diligence and execute the takeover with confidence.

 Accessible and organized financial statements are a risk avoidance strategy, helping prevent unwanted surprises from being unveiled once the acquisition is complete.

 Inbound deal sourcing includes all prospective transactions that come into an investment bank or private equity firm through direct referrals, recommendations, and even cold calls and emails from company founders and executives.

 A benefit of an inbound lead, just as in marketing, is that there is less “work”: the lead arrives right on your doorstep.
 However, a negative of inbound deal sourcing is that companies have less control over the quantity — and quality — of leads that arrive through inbound channels.
 Strong networks and relationships can help, but deal flow can be uncertain.

 Further, inbound lead generation makes it difficult to create accurate forecasts and goals since lead quantity and quality are unpredictable.
 Additionally, companies looking to get acquired are probably contacting multiple acquiring companies and their representatives at once, making the situation much more competitive for everyone.

 Deal Sourcing Strategy: Outbound